LixiangZhao98/PointCloud-Visualization-Tool/README.md

 ## Demo1: Read and visualize data
 - Run the demo in `Assets/PointCloud-Visualization-Tool/Scenes/PointCloudVisualization.unity`
-- To switch the dataset, click the corresponding gameobject in hierarchy and change variable `datasets` in the inspector window.
+- To switch the dataset, click the DataObject in hierarchy and change variable `datasets` in the inspector window.
 - Enable `Use_Function_Defined_Yourself` to use the function defined by yourself to generate the data.
 - To add new data files or write your generation functions, please refer to Data section in the following.

 ## Demo2: Kernel Density Estimation
 - Run the demo in `Assets/PointCloud-Visualization-Tool/Scenes/KernelDensityEstimation.unity`
 - The density estimation results are shown by iso-surface reconstruction (MarchingCube) and color encoding from blue (low density) to red (high density).
-- To change MarchingCube threshold, unfold the corresponding gameobject in hierarchy, click `MarchingCube` and adjust the variable `MC Threshold` in the inspector window.
+- To change MarchingCube threshold, unfold the DataObject in hierarchy, click `MarchingCube` and adjust the variable `MC Threshold` in the inspector window.
 - ![Image](https://github.com/LixiangZhao98/asset/blob/master/Project/PointCloud-Visualization-Tool/pic/KDE.png "Image")

 ## Demo3: Halo visualization